WorldBot/Trade-Satoshi-API/README.md

 # Trade-Satoshi-API
 TradeSatoshi.com Compatible API

-Version 2016-11-11/01
+Version 2016-11-27/02

-Know Problems in Private API:
+Know Problems in API:

-GetBalance work but return 'success' => boolean false instead of true.

-GetBalances work but return 'success' => boolean false instead of true.

-GetOrders work but return 'success' => boolean false instead of true.

-GetTradeHistory work but return 'success' => boolean false instead of true.

-GetWithdrawals work but return 'success' => boolean false instead of true.

-GenerateAddress always generate a new adresse but return 'address' => null

-SubmitOrder Buy/Sell is disable for now
+Sometimes API return success=true with no message and no result instead of success=false

+Object/Array Keys can differ from the current website api documentation. (eg Avaliable is available, and sometimes case keys can be lower instead of upper)